marsandrover/02_trivia_api/backend/README.md

  ```

 ### DELETE/questions /<question_id>
-- General:
 - Deletes questions by using url parameters.
-   - When a question gets deleted it returns id of deleted question upon success.
+- When a question gets deleted it returns with id of deleted question upon success but 422 if unsucessful.
 - Sample: curl  `curl http://12.0.0.1:5000/30 -X DELETE`

 ```bash